open-ephys/miniscope-docs/source/ucla-miniscope-v4/faq-troubleshoot-resources/faq.rst

 What Flourophores Are Compatible with the UCLA Miniscope v4 from Open Ephys?
 ****************************************************************************

-The UCLA Miniscope v4 as sold off-the-shelf by Open Ephys is compatible with green fluorophores (e.g. GCAMP6f) in our :ref:`standard configuration <ucla-miniscope-v4/developer/mods:Standard>` or red fluorophores (e.g. jRGECO1a) in our :ref:`lime configuration <ucla-miniscope-v4/developer/mods:Lime>`.
-Is it also possible to adapt the UCLA Miniscope v4 to :ref:`other <ucla-miniscope-v4/developer/mods:Other>` fluorophores that don't share spectral characteristics with the fluorophores listed above.
-Refer to the :ref:`ucla-miniscope-v4/developer/mods:Spectral Modification` section for more details.
+The UCLA Miniscope v4 as sold off-the-shelf by Open Ephys is compatible with green fluorophores (e.g. GCAMP6f) in our :ref:`standard configuration <ucla-miniscope-v4/developer/mods/spectral:Standard>` or red fluorophores (e.g. jRGECO1a) in our :ref:`lime configuration <ucla-miniscope-v4/developer/mods/spectral:Lime>`.
+Is it also possible to adapt the UCLA Miniscope v4 to :ref:`other <ucla-miniscope-v4/developer/mods/spectral:Other>` fluorophores that don't share spectral characteristics with the fluorophores listed above.
+Refer to the :doc:`/ucla-miniscope-v4/developer/mods/spectral` page for more details.

 *********************************************************************************************************
 How Do I Adjust Magnification/Field-of-View, Working Distance, Spatial Resolution, or Numerical Aperture?
 *********************************************************************************************************

 An alternative objective module can be constructed using a set of lenses that are different from the default ones.
 Swapping these objective modules allows adjustment of these optical characteristics.
-Refer to the :ref:`ucla-miniscope-v4/developer/mods:Objective Lens Modification` section for more details.
+Refer to the :doc:`/ucla-miniscope-v4/developer/mods/objective` page for more details.

 ..
     *************************************************************